How to Backup and Restore Linux Server Easily in 7 Ways? [Complete Guide]

 4. Click Restore on the main window when the system is working and select the snapshot to restore.

-Vinchin Backup & Recovery is a backup expert for 12 virtual machine platforms (such as VMware, Hyper-V, Xen, Oracle OLVM, etc.), 6 databases, NAS, and Windows/Linux Server.
+Vinchin Backup & Recovery is a professional backup software compatiable with over 15+ virtual machine platforms (such as VMware, Hyper-V, Xen, Oracle OLVM, etc.), 7 databases, NAS, Windows/Linux servers, and Kubernetes container.
 It provides speedy and effective backup and worry-free recovery options as follows with an extremely affordable and flexible pricing model.

 It supports the following Linux platforms:

-Different backup types: choose from including Full, Differential, Incremental, and Forever Incremental Backup.
+Support various backup modes, including Full, Differential, Incremental, and Forever Incremental backups to meet different data protection needs.

 2. Choose a target node and storage from the drop-down.